Cancel anytime

 Total Addressable Market (TAM)

-The total addressable market for oilfield services and equipment is estimated in the hundreds of billions of dollars globally.
-The energy transition sector adds significantly to this TAM.
-Baker Hughes is positioned to capture market share in both segments.
+The Oilfield Services TAM is estimated to be in the hundreds of billions of dollars.
+Energy Transition TAM is rapidly growing.
+Baker Hughes is positioned to capture share in both markets.

 Upturn SWOT Analysis